Zina Saro-Wiwa: Film

 Saro-Wiwa began her career as a filmmaker with 2002's Bossa: The New Wave, a documentary short about contemporary Bossa Nova music, which she directed and produced.
 She went on to direct and produce Hello Nigeria!
-(2004), a 23-minute documentary which examines Nigerian society through the Nigerian celebrity and high society magazine, Ovation.
+(2004), a 23-minute documentary that examines Nigerian society through the Nigerian celebrity and high-society magazine Ovation.
 Hello Nigeria! was screened at the New York African Film Festival in 2004.
 The film was covered by The Telegraph newspaper and was featured on the BBC's Talking Movies programme.

-In 2008, after leaving the BBC's Culture Show she began to focus on film-making and directed This Is My Africa (2008/9), which explores African culture through the anecdotes and commentary of London-based Africans and Africaphiles.
+In 2008, after leaving the BBC's Culture Show, she began to focus on film-making and directed This Is My Africa (2008/9), which explores African culture through the anecdotes and commentary of London-based Africans and Africaphiles.
 Interviewees include artist Yinka Shonibare, actor Colin Firth, filmmaker John Akomfrah, Channel 4 News anchor Jon Snow, and actor Chiwetel Ejiofor.
 The film was screened at numerous galleries, museums and film festivals worldwide, including the New York African Film Festival, the Cambridge African Film Festival, Real Life Film Festival Accra, Stevenson Gallery and The Brooklyn Museum.
 It won the best documentary short at the International Black Docufest 2008.
 This Is My Africa was licensed by HBO, showing on the channel from February 2010 to February 2012.

-In 2010 Saro-Wiwa went to Lagos Nigeria to make two films (Phyllis and The Deliverance of Comfort) in response to her fascination with the Nollywood film industry.
+In 2010, Saro-Wiwa went to Lagos, Nigeria, to make two films (Phyllis and The Deliverance of Comfort) in response to her fascination with the Nollywood film industry.
 The principles of the alt-Nollywood genre (low-budget films that purposely exploit Nollywood's visual conventions for subversive narrative value) were expressed in these two short films that were originally created for the exhibition Sharon Stone in Abuja: